Quick Start-up of Applications

 In order to create a fully functioning application follow these steps:

 Step 2: Go to the Networks container to configure the external communication settings (Modbus or BACnet).
-Configure all the network-specific parameters there in order to enable proper communication in Modbus RTU as a master device, or in BACnet IP as a client or server device.
+Configure all the network-specific parameters there in order to enable proper communication in Modbus RTU as a client, Modbus TCP/IP as a server device, or in BACnet IP as a client or server device.

 Step 3: Remain in the Network container.
 Go to the LocalIO component, and configure all input and output components that are going to be utilized in the main application logic.
 The input and output components are grouped in the IO library, available in the Device Libraries window.
 The first and foremost is to set their addresses (the Address slot in each input or output component)–unless the addresses are set properly, the components are in fault statuses.